core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 When "initialize" is set to "false" or omitted, the topic will only be fully created after data is published to it.

 On success, the broker returns a 2.01 (Created) response, indicating the Location-Path of the new topic and the current representation of the topic resource.
 The response payload includes a CBOR map.
-The response MUST include the required topic properties (see {{topic-properties}}), namely: "topic-name", "resource-type" and "topic-data".
+The response MUST include the required topic properties (see {{topic-properties}}), namely: "topic-name", "resource-type", and "topic-data".
 It MAY also include a number of optional topic properties too.
 The response MUST have Content-Format set to TBD606 ("application/core-pubsub+cbor)".

 If requirements are defined for the client to create the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST reply with a 4.03 (Forbidden) error response.